Gonkalos/CSC/README.md

 ## Description

-[Classes](Classes) and [projects](DeepMol) associated with the curricular unit 'Classificadores e Sistemas Conexionistas' from the computer engineering course.istemas Conexionistas
+[Classes](Classes) and [projects](DeepMol) associated with the curricular unit 'Classificadores e Sistemas Conexionistas' from the computer engineering course.